Netherlands women's national baseball team

 The Netherlands women's national baseball team is the national women's baseball team of the Netherlands.
 They are currently the only team representing Europe in international competition.

 The team is controlled by the Women's Baseball Netherlands Foundation, an independent organisation founded by Ivette van Putten and Percy Isenia.
 The Netherlands debuted in the 2010 Women's Baseball World Cup.

 Current rosters

-The following players make up the provisional squad selected for the Dutch team for the 2014 Women's Baseball World Cup, held in September 2014.
+The following is the squad selected for the 2022 Women's European Baseball Championship.